Important notice before reading this post

 To issue the E2 essential employee visa, the U.S. immigration services are looking at:

-• your proven degree of expertise (diplomas, professional experience) for the position in question; How can you get a visa E2 employee essential ?
+- your proven degree of expertise (diplomas, professional experience) for the position in question;

-• if the company that wants to recruit you does not have any other workers with these skills.
+- If the company that wants to recruit you has no other workers with these skills.

-You will need to prove your ability to be an active part of your future company’s development.
+You must demonstrate your ability to contribute to your future company’s development.
 And, therefore, your qualifications and experience in a specific area.
-Do not worry; the immigration lawyer will help with this.
-On the other hand, it may not be your best option if you just switch careers.
+Do not worry; your immigration lawyer will assist you with this.
+On the other hand, it may not be your best option if you switch careers.

-You can only have one position at the same time and only work for one company.
-You will be dependent on your company, and you will not be able to work for another employer with the same visa.
+You can only hold one position at a time and work for one company at a time.
+Your employment will depend on your company, and you cannot work for another employer with the same visa.

-To find out if you are eligible for an E-1 or E-2 essential employee visa, I invite you to take this quiz and run our visa algorithm here.
-This will show you which visa suits you best.
+To determine your eligibility for an E-1 or E-2 essential employee visa, we invite you to complete your profile so that we can run our visa algorithm.
+This will help you determine which visa is best suited to you.

 Length of Stay